victor-porcar/victor-porcar.github.io/talks/reactive_programming_with_webflux_reactor_part1/reactive_programming_with_webflux_reactor_part1.md

 ## Developing Applications with WebFlux Reactor

 ```
-You can "mix" reactivity approach and "classical" approach in the same application, for example in Powersearch:
+You can "mix" reactivity approach and "classical" approach in the same application, for example in xxxx:
 All code to manage searches is implemented in a reactive way
 Queries to database to tefresh of local caches that happens every 10 minutes are performed in a no reactive way
 ```